 Fluenz has achieved exceptional success, and has developed smart phone applications as well.
 Their language training software is currently being used by elite US Navy units, senior UN and UNICEF staff, Fortune 500 executives, and at the Harvard Business School.

-You can read customer reviews of the various Fluenz courses and purchase copies here:
+You can read customer reviews of the various Fluenz courses here:

 Finally, Rocket Languages is the new kid on the block in terms of language learning software, but it really punches above its weight.